Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

 - How does working remotely affect job salary?
 - Does company size affect salary?
 - Salaries by job titles and which job title earns the most
+- Does more experience yield a higher salary?
 - Will Data Science salaries go up in the next year?

 ## Dataset